hanezu/hanezu.github.io/posts/_posts/2019-07-11-Deploy-Django-REST-Framework-project-using-API-Gateway.md

 # Solution: add a trailing slash to the endpoint URL

-It turned out that API Gateway will ignore the trailing slash of all incoming request (see [this thread](https://forums.aws.amazon.com/thread.jspa?messageID=749625)), so changing the `Endpoint URL` to `http://my.server.host:12345/{proxy}/` solve the problem.
+In short, it turned out that API Gateway will ignore the trailing slash of all incoming request (see [this thread](https://forums.aws.amazon.com/thread.jspa?messageID=749625)), so changing the `Endpoint URL` to `http://my.server.host:12345/{proxy}/` solve the problem.

 # Why the CORS error was thrown?